rsksmart/devportal-1.0/rif/gateways/dataservices/chainlink/node-operators.md

 ### 7. Deploy the Oracle contract to RSK Testnet

 You'll need to deploy an Oracle contract on RSK Testnet to be able to receive requests.
-In the directory testnet-deploy there are some useful scripts to accomplish this.
+In the directory `testnet-deploy` there are some useful scripts to accomplish this.

-* Edit the truffle-config.js to configure the RSK node RPC connection.
+* Edit the `truffle-config.js` to configure the RSK node RPC connection.
 * Configure the account that will be used to deploy the contract.
-To do this, save its private key on the testnet-deploy/.deployerKey file.
-Remember this account needs to be funded with RBTC.
+To do this, save its private key on the `testnet-deploy/.deployerKey` file.
+Remember this account needs to be funded with R-BTC.
-* Edit the testnet-deploy/migrations/2_deploy_oracle.js and configure the ADAPTER_ADDRESS constant, setting the adapter's account address.
-This is needed so the migration script, after the contract deploy, can call the setFulfillmentPermission function on the contract to authorize the adapter address to fulfill Oracle's requests.
+* Edit the `testnet-deploy/migrations/2_deploy_oracle.js` and configure the `ADAPTER_ADDRESS` constant, setting the adapter's account address.
+This is needed so the migration script, after the contract deploy, can call the `setFulfillmentPermission` function on the contract to authorize the adapter address to fulfill Oracle's requests.
-* Step into the testnet-deploy directory, install the dependencies and run the first and second migrations using Truffle:
+* Step into the `testnet-deploy` directory, install the dependencies and run the first and second migrations using Truffle:

 ```bash
 cd testnet-deploy